 The Northeast Pennsylvania Film Festival, presented by the Waverly Community House

-and supported by the F. Lammot Belin Arts Foundation, is slated for March 28 through
+and supported by the F. Lammot Belin Arts Foundation, is scheduled for March 27 through

 Community House, located in Waverly, Pa.

 Dedicated to promoting emerging and independent filmmakers the festival accepts films from around the world.
 The two day festival correspondingly promotes cultural awareness and appreciation of film as an art form by exposing audiences to unique and original cinema.